-The Company has been named as a defendant in lawsuits alleging personal injury from exposure to asbestos allegedly contained in, or accompanying, products made by the Company.
+The Company has been named as a defendant in lawsuits alleging personal injury from exposure to asbestos allegedly contained in, or accompanying, products made by the Company or from exposure to asbestos at the Company's facilities.
 The Company is a co-defendant with numerous other defendants in these lawsuits and intends to vigorously defend itself against these claims.
 The claims in the Company's current lawsuits are similar to those made in previous asbestos-related suits that named the Company as a defendant, which either were dismissed when it was shown that the Company had not supplied products to the plaintiffs' places of work or were settled for immaterial amounts.
-The Company cannot provide any assurances that any pending or future matters will be resolved in the same manner as previous lawsuits.
+The Company believes that the resolution of these asbestos-related lawsuits will not have a material adverse effect on the Company's financial position or results of operations.
+However, legal matters are subject to inherent uncertainties and there exists the possibility that the ultimate resolution of these asbestos-related lawsuits could have a material adverse impact on the Company's financial position and the results of operations.

 During the third quarter of fiscal 2024, the Audit Committee of the Board of Directors, with the assistance of external counsel and forensic professionals, concluded an investigation into a whistleblower complaint received regarding GIPL.
-The investigation identified both evidence supporting the complaint and other misconduct by employees.
+The investigation identified evidence supporting the complaint and other misconduct by employees.
 The other misconduct totaled \$150 over a period of four years and was isolated to GIPL.
 All involved employees have been terminated and the Company has implemented remedial actions, including strengthening its compliance program and internal controls.
-As a result of the investigation, during the third quarter of fiscal 2024, the statutory auditor and bookkeeper of GIPL tendered their resignations and new firms were appointed.
-The Company has voluntarily reported the findings of its investigation to the appropriate authorities in India and the U.S. Department of Justice and the Securities and Exchange Commission.
+As a result of the investigation, during the third quarter of fiscal

+2024, the statutory auditor and bookkeeper of GIPL tendered their resignations and new firms were appointed.
+The Company has voluntarily reported the findings of its investigation to the appropriate authorities in India and the U.S. Department of Justice and the Securities and Exchange Commission and will continue to cooperate with those authorities.
 Although the resolutions of these matters are inherently uncertain, we do not believe any remaining impact will be material to the Company's overall consolidated results of operations, financial position, or cash flows.

-As of March 31, 2024, the Company was subject to the claims noted above, as well as other legal proceedings and potential claims that have arisen in the ordinary course of business.
-Although the outcome of the lawsuits, legal proceedings or potential claims to which the Company is, or may become, a party to cannot be determined and an estimate of the reasonably possible loss or range of loss cannot be made for the majority of the claims, management does not believe that the outcomes, either individually or in the aggregate, will have a material effect on the Company's results of operations, financial position or cash flows.
+As of March 31, 2025, the Company was subject to the claims noted above, as well as other potential claims that have arisen in the ordinary course of business.
+Although the outcome of the lawsuits, legal proceedings or potential claims to which the Company is, or may become, a party to cannot be determined and an estimate of the reasonably possible loss or range of loss cannot be made for the majority of the claims, management does not believe that the outcomes, either individually or in the aggregate, will have a material adverse effect on the Company's results of operations, financial position or cash flows.